22 Best Museums in Istanbul + Where to Eat Near Each One

 11. Basilica Cistern

 The largest cistern in Istanbul started life in the 3rd or 4th century as a basilica.
-Later, it was converted into a cistern in 476, which provided water to the Great Palace of Constantinople and then Topkapı Palace in the Ottoman.
-This is one of the most breathtaking Turkish touristic landmarks you will visit.
-When you do visit, you’ll be directed to find one of the Medusa heads on the column.
+It was converted into a cistern in 476 to supply water to the Great Palace of Constantinople, and later to Topkapı Palace under the Ottomans.
+When you visit, you’ll be directed to find the Medusa heads on the columns.

 Visiting hours & admission: Basilica Cistern website